Mkelly0717/RepData_PeerAssessment1/PA1_template.md

 steps_by_day <- aggregate(. ~date, data[,c("steps","date")], sum, na.rm=TRUE)
 ```

-A plot of the total number of steps per day in the "activity.csv" data set is shown below.
+A plot of the total number of steps per day in the "activity.csv" data set is shown below

 ```r
 p <- ggplot(steps_by_day, aes(date, steps))